Holiday Break: "The Grim Reaper" - Nate Boone Craft

 Then he comes over to me.

-I guess because you know, I was short, I wasn't that short, but I was shorter than him.
+I guess because, you know, I was short.
+I wasn't that short, but I was shorter than him.

 And I cut my ass down out of him.
+I'm like,

-Boy, who are you?
+boy, who are you?
+They call me Boone.

 Nah.